INSPIRE-MIF/INSPIRE-in-your-Country/ES/Country_fiches/ES-Country_fiches-2024.md

 [**Ministry for Ecological Transition and the Demographic Challenge (MITECO)**](https://www.miteco.gob.es/es.html) is  responsible for developing the government policy on fight against climate change, prevention of pollution, protecting the natural heritage, biodiversity, forests, sea, water and energy for a more ecological and productive social model.
 Depending on MITECO there are:
 - [Geoportal petrol stations and recharging points](https://geoportalgasolineras.es/geoportal-instalaciones/Inicio)
+  - Enables geospatial queries of fuel prices at petrol stations and electric recharging points.
+  - Recharging points can only be downloaded directly from the control access [RIPREE](https://sedeaplicaciones.minetur.gob.es/Ripree) website.
 - [Mining Cadastre](https://geoportal.minetur.gob.es/CatastroMinero/BusquedaAlfanumerica)
 - [Nature Database](https://www.miteco.gob.es/es/biodiversidad/servicios/banco-datos-naturaleza.html)